CrowdStrike/logscale-community-content/Log-Sources/CrowdStrike/FLTR/crowdstrike-fltrcore/src/README.md

 ## Changelog

 Version 1.3.7
 - Changed the MITRE content to weight the values around severity.
+- Added "Search - Acquire Host Details" to the dashboards and interactions.
+- Added "Falcon - UI Audit Trail" to monitor your Falcon logs from FLTR.

 Version 1.3.6
 - Enabled "Require user input before searching" for most of the dashboards.
 You can use `*` as an input if needed.